MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 To get started using call queues, it's important to remember a few things:

 - A call queue is required to have an associated resource account.
 See [Manage resource accounts in Teams](manage-resource-accounts.md) for details on resource accounts.
-- If you are assigning a phone number to a resource account you can now use the cost-free Phone System [Virtual User license](teams-add-on-licensing/virtual-user.md).
+- If you are assigning a phone number to a resource account, you can now use the cost-free Phone System [Virtual User license](teams-add-on-licensing/virtual-user.md).
 This provides Phone System capabilities to phone numbers at the organizational level, and allows you to create auto attendant and call queue services.

 > [!NOTE]
 > Direct Routing service numbers for call queues are supported for Microsoft Teams users and agents only.